Afghanistan extends ceasefire after suicide attack kills 25 - Journal du Cameroun

 Ghani’s comments came on the second day of Eid, the Muslim holiday that caps the fasting month of Ramadan.

-It has been marked by incredible scenes of Taliban fighters greeting, embracing and even praying with security forces, politicians, and civilians across the war-battered country, including on the outskirts of the capital Kabul, in a mass outpouring of emotion over the first nationwide ceasefire since the 2001 US invasion.
+It has been marked by incredible scenes of Taliban fighters embracing and even praying with security forces, politicians, and civilians across the war-battered country, in a mass outpouring of emotion over the first nationwide ceasefire since the 2001 US invasion.

-There was no immediate claim of responsibility for the assault on a crowd celebrating the ceasefire, which provincial governor spokesman Attaullah Khogyani said in a statement killed at least 25 people and wounded 54.
+There was no immediate claim of responsibility for the assault, which provincial governor spokesman Attaullah Khogyani said in a statement killed at least 25 people and wounded 54.

 “A suicide bomber detonated among people, security forces and Taliban who were celebrating the ceasefire,” Khogyani told AFP earlier.